-Here's Hiking For Her's short list to get you started.
+Here's Hiking For Her's short list, with detailed reasons, to get you started.

-One place I've had good luck with over the years is REI, a well established, respected gear cooperative based in Seattle, WA.
+One place I've had great luck with over the years (as in since 1978) is REI Co-op, a well established, respected gear cooperative based in Seattle, WA.

 They carry top rated gear, and if it's new on the market, you'll find it there first.

 REI offers gear in a wide range of sizes, too.

 You'll need to pay a one-time low membership fee (it's been $20 US forever), but you get a rebate each year on the amount you spend on hiking apparel, gear and footwear.

 Take a look at their camping and hiking equipment selection here.